 It is likely that much instability is due to BGP oscillation when negotiating routing policies relating to multiple paths.
 As a distributed algorithm, BGP itself is not a deterministic process, and when the protocol is attempting to negotiate a stable outcome between the BGP preferences of BGP speakers announcing reachability across multiple egress paths, and BGP listeners applying local preferences across a number of ingress paths, then some level of instability is not unexpected.
 Indeed, what is perhaps most surprising here is that these BGP updates are so low, particularly when the underlying topology appears to show such a rich level of interconnection.
 When a BGP environment becomes unstable and flips between multiple local states that are all equivalent one might expect that the BGP update rate would increase uncontrollably.
 What mitigates this situation is BGP's MRAI damping interval.
-BGP will only update a eBGP neighbour every MRAI seconds, and only pass on the current state of each update prefix, damping out any form of local route oscillation.
-The commonly used value of 27 - 30 seconds (varied randomly each MRI interval) is the most likely explanation of why BGP appears to be so well behaved in terms of update rates.
+BGP will only emit updates every MRAI seconds, and only pass on the current state of each updated prefix at that time, damping out any form of higher frequency local route oscillation.
+The commonly used value of 27 - 30 seconds (varied randomly each MRAI interval) is the most likely explanation of why BGP appears to be so well behaved in terms of update rates.

-The cost of this MRAI timer is reflected in the average time to route convergence, which is steady at 50 seconds in IPv4 (Figure 4) and varies between 50 and 250 seconds in IPv6in a long-term oscillation with a period of some months (Figure 10).
-This is of course far longer than the 50ms ideal time to converge, which is commonly cited within the industry (although why the value of 50ms has been chosen is baffling, as there is no known justification for this particular value).
+The cost of this MRAI timer is reflected in the average time to route convergence, which is steady at 50 seconds in IPv4 (Figure 4) and varies between 50 and 300 seconds in IPv6 in a long-term oscillation with a period of some months (Figure 10).
+This is of course far longer than the 50ms "ideal" time to converge, which is commonly cited within the industry (although why the value of 50ms has been chosen is baffling, as there is no known justification for this particular value).
 From time to time the discussion takes place on reducing the MRAI timer value for all eBGP speakers.
-It would likely result in faster average convergence times, but what is not so clear is the relationship between MRAI timer settings and overall BGP update volumes.
+Such a change could possibly result in faster average convergence times, but what is not so clear is the relationship between MRAI timer settings and overall BGP update volumes.
 It is likely that the widespread use of a smaller MRAI timer in the eBGP environment would result in an increased volume of BGP updates.